-- NOTE: Take precautions to protect carpet and interior furnishings when removing engine cover.
-The underside of the engine cover could contain deposits of oil and fuel or other engine fluids and substances that could damage fabrics and interior furnishings. - To remove the engine cover, insert the supplied hex wrench into the hole (located on the top center or the front edge of the engine cover, depending on model). - Turn the hex wrench to the left (counterclockwise) to unlock.
+NOTE: Take precautions to protect interior furnishings when removing engine cover.
+The underside of the engine cover could contain deposits of oil and fuel or other engine fluids and substances that could damage fabrics and interior furnishings.

+To Remove the Engine Cover

+- Insert the supplied motor cover allen wrench (located in the InfoCase) into the hole on the rear top edge of the engine cover. - Turn the motor cover allen wrench to the left (counter-clockwise) to unlock.